-We have a student council which meets at least every month with the Assistant Principal to discuss issues raised from a student perspective.
+We have a student council which meets at least every month with a member of staff to discuss issues raised from a student perspective.
 The council has its own budget and is genuinely able to effect change within the school.
 They are asked to review certain policies such as our “Teaching and Learning” policy, where they are able to give a student view.
 Every student on the student council is voted in by their class.
 Students have an annual questionnaire where they are able to put forward their views about the school.
-We have regular visits and activities that reinforce democracy, these have included visits from local and national MPs.
+We have regular visits and activities that reinforce democracy, these have included visits from local and national MPs and the School Council have the opportunity to visit the Houses of Parliament.
 Various students take part in the recruitment process for new staff.
 During this process they will not only give their own opinion, but also learn about considering and empathising with others before coming to a collective decision.

 The Rule of Law